 Safety during Piping Installation

 “SAFETY FIRST” is the primary concern of engineers.
 Hence, the safety of the people should override all other targets and achievements.
-Any unsafe situation should immediately be reported to the HSE manager and the working should be postponed.
+Any unsafe situation should immediately be reported to the HSE manager and the work should be postponed.
 So the following guidelines should always be observed during piping installation and erection.

 - Identifying the hazards associated with piping services.
 This is mainly concerned while working in operating plants.